What’s legal – and what’s not – on your bike?

-The first thing to say is that the HC is long overdue for a complete review.
-It's usually reviewed every six or seven years but, whilst there have been some amendments in recent years, nine years have passed since the last full revision, and the confusion around some of the following 'should' and 'should not' rules demonstrates why that's too long.
+The first thing to say is that the Highway Code is long overdue for a complete review.
+It’s usually reviewed every six or seven years but, while there have been some amendments in recent years, nine years have passed since the last full revision.
+The confusion around some of the following ‘should’ and ‘should not’ rules demonstrates why that’s too long.

 - Rule 66 is not well drafted, because it starts with the words “You should”, and later says “never ride more than two abreast”.
 ‘Should’ is advisory, but ‘never’ sounds like it’s directory, leading some drivers and police officers to assume that riding more than two abreast is illegal when it isn’t.
 Doing so is contrary to the HC and can be presented as evidence in a prosecution for cycling without reasonable consideration for other road users, but the entire context would be relevant (was it a minor road, was there a lack of consideration for another road user or was the road empty?).